 I am a parent with my 3rd child at Carlmont and my wife and I have been involved with this school as parents and active volunteers for more than 10 years.
 Please don't let this schools rating of only an 8 scare you off.
 There are a couple of ridiculous reviews on this site obviously written by an disgruntled parent or employee who have a personal axe to grind.
 People are scrambling to try to get into this school for a reason.
 Your child will receive an excellent education and enjoy a traditional high school experience with lots of clubs sports and an excellent offering in the arts.
 No school is perfect but Carlmont shines.
 We are all very excited about the new principal too.

 Carlmont High School is a public high school in Woodside.
 The principal of Carlmont High School is Raul Zamora, whose e-mail is email@example.com.
-2,111 students go to Carlmont High School and identify as White, non-Hispanic; Black, non-Hispanic; and Pacific Islander.
+2,111 children attend Carlmont High School and identify primarily as White, non-Hispanic; Black, non-Hispanic; and Pacific Islander.
 11% of the Carlmont High School students are "limited in English proficiency."
-19% of the 2,111 students here are paying reduced lunch prices.
-The student to teacher ratio at Carlmont High School is 19:1.
+19% of the 2,111 students here have subsidized lunches.
+The ratio of students to teachers at Carlmont High School is 19:1.
 Notre Dame High School is one of the nearest high schools.